 What Are The RSD Symptoms?

 RSD is difficult to diagnose, especially given that the exact cause of the condition is unknown.
 The best available way to determine whether a patient has RSD is by making a clinical diagnosis using the symptoms.
 In that regard, a diagnostic checklist called the Budapest Criteria is used to make this clinical diagnosis of RSD.
 The examiner checks the patient’s signs and symptoms to see if they meet the criteria outlined in the Budapest Criteria.
-If they do, then an RSD diagnosis is given and vice versa.
+If they do, then an RSD diagnosis is settled.

 One of the challenges of making an RSD diagnosis is that the RSD symptoms do not always manifest at the same time.
 The most common RSD symptoms and signs fall under sensory, autonomic, trophic, and motor changes.
 These changes develop as a result of the effects of the RSD syndrome on the body which are seen as the symptoms listed below:

 RSD symptoms for sensory abnormalities

 The pain is described as burning, aching, throbbing, or tingling in nature and is often aggravated when the affected extremity is in use.
 RSD pain is almost always disproportionate in intensity to the inciting event.